-If you think you may have given your child too much oseltamivir, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
-Have the medicine packet with you if you telephone for advice.
+If you think you may have given your child too much Oseltamivir, contact your doctor or local NHS services (details at end of leaflet).
+Have the medicine or packaging with you if you telephone for advice.

 If your child has any of the following, contact your doctor straight away or take your child to hospital:

 - irregular heart beat or fast heart beats (your child

 may say that their heart is racing or feels fluttery)